Get a Free Camp Lejeune Toxic Water Case Evaluation

 The Camp Lejeune Justice Act of 2022 is part of the larger Honoring Our PACT Act.
 President Biden signed the bill into law in August 2022.
 This act establishes a two-year window to file a lawsuit.
 Any person who lived, worked or served at Camp Lejeune for 30 or more days between August 1, 1953, and December 31, 1987, will be eligible to file a lawsuit against the United States Government.
 This bill also applies to those who were in utero during the qualifying time period.

 The 2022 Act addresses several hurdles that individuals injured at Camp Lejeune had faced in the past.
 The government has waived its immunity regarding contaminated water at Camp Lejeune.
 This now gives Camp Lejeune victims an opportunity to file a claim for additional compensation.
+Connecticut veterans may also receive additional support from the National Veterans Council for Legal Redress.

 Additionally, the 2022 Act overrides a North Carolina statute that had time-barred legal action for victims.
 This gives victims a two-year window to file a lawsuit.
 Anyone who believes they have been injured from exposure to contaminated water at Camp Lejeune is encouraged to act now.